 Transport yourself to the sun-drenched fields of Provence with Fer a Cheval's Marseille olive pomace soap.
-Crafted using pomace from the third press of olives, this soap is imbued with the centuries-old tradition of French soap-making.
+Crafted using pomace from the second press of olives, this soap is imbued with the centuries-old tradition of French soap-making in the Nabulsi style.

 During the first and second Crusades, European crusaders were enamored with Nablus soap and began importing it from Palestine, or the Kingdom of Jerusalem as it was then known.
 Inspired to produce it locally, from the 1500s onward Marseille in France, Castile in Spain, and Zapona in Italy developed the largest soap-making industries based on the same traditional process, but with more cost-effective vegetable oil ingredients.
 These adaptations of the old-world soap-making process would eventually circle back to Palestine and have a significant impact.
 In the 1800s, the Cana'an family began manufacturing Marseille-style "green soap" in Nablus, providing a more affordable option that was more economical to use around the house and yard.